vsoch/prostate-docker/README.md

       cd prostate-raps
       docker-compose up -d

+Then open up your browser to `127.0.0.1:3838` to use the application.

 If you are interested in the codebase to deploy to [http://shinyapps.io](http://shinyapps.io) please see the [prostate](https://github.com/vsoch/prostate) repo.